Two Can Travel

 Adding coverage in the US increases your monthly premium with both companies.

-With SafetyWing’s Nomad Insurance if you want to include US insurance, then you will have to add it on for the entire length of your policy.
+With SafetyWing’s Nomad Insurance, if you want to include US insurance, then you will have to add it on for the entire length of your policy.
 You cannot add it later.
 Another option is to cancel your current policy and start a new one in order to add US coverage.
-And since it’s a nw policy, your deductibles will reset.

 Genki US Coverage

-With Genki’s World Explorer insurance you can change your coverage on a monthly basis, so you can add on US insurance just for the months you will be traveling there so you don’t need to pay for the extra coverage for the months you aren’t traveling in the US.
+It is possible to upgrade to full coverage (6 weeks) in the US for a higher monthly price.
+You can change your coverage on a monthly basis, so you can add on US insurance just for the month(s) you will be traveling there so you don’t need to pay for the extra coverage for the months you aren’t traveling in the US.

 You can get a quote to see the exact cost of adding on coverage for the US from both companies.